 - Write a tribute note to Leslie.
 Show your Love for Leslie by penning a note of congratulations to be displayed on our website.
-Email your message to Digital Fundraising and Communications Manager Jenny Scrivens at email@example.com, or mail it to our address at 1535 High Street, Denver, CO 80218.
+Email your message to Communications Manager Kate Mazzotta at email@example.com, or mail it to our address at 1535 High Street, Denver, CO 80218.

 - Shop at Art Restart.
 Art Restart is a social enterprise of The Gathering Place that provides opportunities for women experiencing poverty to transform their lives through art.
 Artists work toward financial independence through proceeds from sales of their artwork.
 Shop Leslie's favorite postcards and scarves!